top of page

 Langauge makes a difference

-In focus groups, most shoppers were tolerant of an EPR fee being applied - even those with less concern for environmental issues.
+In focus groups, most shoppers were tolerant of an EPR charge being applied - even those with less concern for environmental issues.
 But language is important, and the term "fee" was not popular.

-Shoppers indicated that the EPR fee would need to be substantial to persuade them to consider alternative (lower fee) products.
+Shoppers indicated that the EPR charge would need to be substantial to persuade them to consider alternative (lower charge) products.
 These responses were consistent across income groups

 Full details to be published